kimjin-012/web-fundamentals/README.md

 - CSS
 - JavaScript

-These three language will only cover the front end portion of creating application, however it will assist me from studying frameworks, such as:
+These three language will only cover the front end portion of creating application, however it will assist me from studying frameworks and library, such as:
 - jQuery
 - Django